andrewheiss/donors-ngo-restrictions/Writing/Manuscript/are_funders_really_responding.md

 # Conclusion

-In this article, we analyzed the impact of increasingly restrictive NGO legislation and restrictive regulatory environments on the amount of aid channeled to countries, the targets of aid, and the purpose of aid based on its contentious nature (see @tbl:findings-summary).
+In this article, we analyzed the impact of increasingly restrictive NGO legislation and restrictive regulatory environments on the amount of aid channeled to countries, the targets of aid, and the purpose of aid based on its contentious nature.
 Looking at 148 countries from 1981–2013, we find, as hypothesized by our theory, that increasing anti-NGO legal barriers, in particular, barriers to advocacy, significantly decreases the amount of ODA channeled to that country.
 Adding new restrictions on advocacy also tends to reduce the amount of contentious aid that donors allocate to those countries.
 In general, as the legal environment for NGOs improves, donors are more likely to engage in contentious programming focusing on elections, human rights, security, conflict resolution and prevention.
 These findings support recent literature that donors, in particular, democracy assistance agencies, tame their programming when confronting dictators.

-\small
-!INCLUDE "../../Output/tbl-findings-summary.md"
-\normalsize

 Results regarding increasing aid to foreign NGOs (rather than domestic NGOs) in the face of legal restrictions remain inconclusive.
 In some cases, barriers to funding actually increase aid to domestic NGOs.
 However, this finding is based on limited data by USAID for a little over a decade.
 This finding also reflects USAID's perception that increasing assistance to respected local NGOs can help the regulatory environment from worsening, as these local NGOs can help both diplomatic and lobbying efforts, as well as spark domestic outrage against restrictive legislation.
 Finally, we hypothesized that in response to restrictive environments for NGOs, donors may channel more funds to neighboring countries so that besieged groups can run operations from those territories.
 However, our results for this remain inconclusive.